iifl-logo

 Outlook

 The Companys present business operations are primarily that of an investment company, future of which largely depends upon financial and capital markets.
-Your Company has investments in debt instruments (including through mutual funds), financially and immovable properties.
-The income from Dividends will continue to contribute to the income of the Company.
+Your Company has investments in debt instruments (including through mutual funds), financially sound companies and immovable properties.
+The income from dividends, interest earnings and lending business activities will continue to contribute to the income of the Company.
 The management is optimistic about the future outlook of the Company.
 The Company will expand its activities, consistent with its status as a NBFC.

 Cautionary Statement